cldwalker/table/README.md

     | 3 | 4 |
     |---+---|

+    # Yes, these will generate tables for github's markdown
     user=> (table [ [10 20] [3 4]] :style :github-markdown)

     | 10 | 20 |